 Deferred Judgment and OWI

 Drunk driving is a very common offense, and many people are caught after making an honest mistake of getting behind the wheel after one or two too many drinks.
 Iowa law recognizes this, and allows, in some cases, for deferred judgment.
 Deferred judgment means you will not spend any more time in jail and will not have a conviction if you meet certain conditions during a probation period.
-Deferred judgment is at the discretion of the judge.
+A deferred judgment is at the discretion of the judge.

 Deferred Judgment for Des Moines OWI